 Colon issues can include large bowel obstruction, colon cancer, Crohn's disease, and more.
-The highly skilled surgeons at the Association of South Bay Surgeons in Torrance, California, offer both open and laparoscopic colon resections to help their patients get normal function back.
+The highly skilled surgeons at the Association of South Bay Surgeons in Torrance, California and San Pedro, CA, offer both open and laparoscopic colon resections to help their patients get normal function back.

 Colon disease is quite common today, with more than 500,000 colon surgeries performed on adult patients in the United States on a yearly basis.
 The most common reasons for colon surgery include colon cancer, diverticular disease, gastrointestinal bleeding, inflammatory bowel disease like Crohn's disease, intestinal polyps, large bowel obstruction, trauma, and bowel rupture.
 There are 2 options for colon surgery: laparoscopic surgery or open surgery.
 The doctor considers each patient's diagnosis and state of health to determine which approach will be best for them.